svioletg/viMusBot/README.md

 5. Click "View client secret" to reveal the string.
 The file `spotifysetup.bat` has been included with viMusBot to set up your config automatically — open it, and then paste in the requested information.
 ![Client ID and client secret fields](https://i.imgur.com/4AoWjWj.png)

-You can also manually create the required `spotify_config.json` file, and then paste in the following:
+*Alternatively*, you can also manually create the required `spotify_config.json` file, and then paste in the following:

 ```json
 {